NEAR Protocol – NEAR

 NEAR Protocol is a platform that hosts decentralized applications by leveraging blockchain technology.
-It also consists of smart contract functionality which is widely compared among other popular cryptocurrencies.
+It also consists of smart contract functionality, which is widely compared to other popular cryptocurrencies.

 There have been many technological advances in the blockchain market since its inception.
-The decentralized apps (Dapps) have created an environment where it has become resistant to censorship of centralized agencies or networks.
+The decentralized apps – Dapps created an environment where it is resistant to censorship of centralized agencies or networks.
 They also made transactions easier for individuals who do not have much understanding of blockchain technology.
-However, many projects have faced problems in increasing their storage capacity which is required to store substantial amounts of data generated by dapps.
+However, many projects have faced problems increasing their storage capacity, which is required to store substantial amounts of data generated by dapps.

 NEAR protocol is a development platform designed to overcome these obstacles with the help of sharding technology.
-Sharding breaks down large data into smaller bits which can then be stored in separate servers thereby increasing the data storage capacity of blockchains.
+Sharding breaks down extensive data into smaller bits which can then be stored in separate servers, thereby increasing the data storage capacity of blockchains.

-The shards on NEAR are different from blockchains such as Polkadot because in NEAR all shards are viewed as part of the same blockchain.
+The shards on NEAR are different from blockchains such as Polkadot because all shards are viewed as part of the same blockchain in NEAR.
 NEAR achieves this by a Proof-of-Stake consensus mechanism called Nightshade.

 They have also managed to boost scalability and reduce costs for developers and end-users of the platform.

-There are several factors the sets Near Protocol apart from other blockchains in the market.
-So, let us try to understand what makes NEAR, highly scalable, interoperable, and cost-efficient compared to other networks.
+Several factors set Near Protocol apart from other blockchains in the market.
+So, let us try to understand what makes NEAR highly scalable, interoperable, and cost-efficient compared to other networks.

 NEAR aims to create an environment where developers can freely move assets and data between blockchains.
 They prefer their products to run on multiple blockchains at the same time.

-Keeping all these aspects in mind they created a bridge between NEAR and Ethereum, called as Rainbow Bridge which helps in connecting Ethereum and NEAR blockchains.
+Keeping all these aspects in mind, they created a bridge between NEAR and Ethereum, called Rainbow Bridge, which helps connect Ethereum and NEAR blockchains.
 The NEAR team announced the launch of Rainbow Bridge on 6th April 2021.